 OmniPlex D Neural Data Acquisition System

 The OmniPlex D System is a compact, flexible platform for high performance data acquisition and powerful online spike sorting.
 It offers low latency, superior common-mode rejection amplification and is well known for its user-friendliness.
-The OmniPlex D System is a combination of the OmniPlex chassis, OmniPlex Software version 1.7 or higher and an aquisition subsystem with either a digitizing amplifier or a Digital Headstage Processor (DHP) – all described below.
+The OmniPlex D System is a combination of the OmniPlex chassis, OmniPlex Software version 1.7 or higher and a Digital Headstage Processor (DHP) subsystem – all described below.

-- The compact OmniPlex chassis houses cards for synchronization and timing between system components, acquisition subsystem links, digital inputs for 32 channels and 32 auxiliary analog for non-neural experiment signals.
+- The compact OmniPlex chassis houses cards for synchronization and timing between system components, acquisition subsystem links, digital inputs for 64 channels and 32 auxiliary analog inputs for non-neural experiment signals.

-- The OmniPlex System Controller operates the OmniPlex Software consisting of OmniPlex Server, the “software engine” for neural signal processing, and PlexControl, which is the main user interface that provides data visualization and the user interface for interacting with the system.
+- The OmniPlex System Controller operates the OmniPlex Software consisting of OmniPlex Server, the “software engine” for neural signal processing, and PlexControl, which is the main user interface providing data visualization and the user interface for interacting with the system.

 The DigiAmps and all modules in the chassis are synchronized via a high-resolution master timing module.
 The same master timing module can be extended to synchronize timestamps with compatible equipment such as Plexon’s CinePlex® Behavioral Research System.